Krulicusek/Warehouse/readme.md

 # WarehouseServer

-Sql server database, with sample data, stored procedures, and test query that allows to quicly check functionality of every piece.
+Sql server database, with sample data, stored procedures, and test query that allows to quickly check functionality of every piece.

 # Notes

 Currently still need to implement a way to use WarehouseWebService methods inside WarehouseclientUI